The International Society of Behavioral Medicine (ISBM) is most pleased to announce the recipients of the ISBM Awards 2016.

 The ICBM 2018 will take place in Chile from November 14th to November 17th, 2018.

 Please follow this link for more information: http://www.icbm2018.cl/

-We are pleased to announce that a third behavioral medicine organization has joined the Health and Behavior International Collaborative Award initiative for 2017!
-The International Society of Behavioral Medicine now partners with both the Society for Health Psychology and the American Psychosomatic Society in offering three annual awards to trainee and early career (within 5 years of terminal degree) behavioral medicine researchers and clinicians.
+We are pleased to announce that a fourth behavioral medicine organization has joined the Health and Behavior International Collaborative Award initiative for 2018!
+The International Society of Behavioral Medicine now partners with the Society for Health Psychology, the American Psychosomatic Society, and the Society for Behavioral Medicine in the USA in offering four annual awards to trainee and early career (within 5 years of terminal degree) behavioral medicine researchers and clinicians.

 The purpose of the award is to facilitate a visit to the laboratory of an international mentor to pursue a specific research or program development project in the areas of health research, clinical behavioral health, or health promotion.
 Individuals who are a member of ANY member society of ISBM may apply for the ISBM-sponsored award.
 For more information, please see the call for applications.

 Four competitive awards for trainees or early career professionals are available to facilitate a visit to an international lab/research group or for someone from an international lab to visit you.
 Recipients will receive $3000 USD to offset costs of travel and accommodations.